BL 4.5-inch medium field gun: Development

+Production

 Service

 The Mark I was used in the Battle of France in 1940.
 They also equipped at least one regiment in the North Africa campaign and some were lost during the Battle of Greece.

 The Mk II gun served in North Africa, Italian campaign and North West Europe.
 It was withdrawn from field service in 1945, relegated to training purposes and finally declared obsolete in 1959 with the 5.5 inch gun replacing it.
 Both Mks were normally towed by the AEC Matador 4 × 4 medium artillery tractor.
 The Germans gave captured guns the designation 11.4 cm K 365(e).

 The US 4.5 inch gun M1 used the same shell design, Mk 1D in UK service with a 6/10 crh.
 This design was noted for its small amount of HE (3.9 lb in a 55 lb shell) but the larger fragments that resulted were suited to its counter-battery role.
 Apart from HE, the only other type of shell was flare used to indicate targets for air attack.
 It had propellant in charges 1, 2 and 3.
 'Intense' rate of fire was two rounds per minute, 'normal' rate was one round; 'gunfire' rate was two to three rounds per minute.